Fraser999/rfcs/proposed/0008 MPID Messaging.md

     c, Delete Message
     d, address relocation (if allows client using fixed mpid address connecting network) not required if 1.h is implemented
+    e, address registration
+        not required if address relocation is used
 ```

 # Drawbacks